Cold Malicious Waves

-Leviathan – showing in cinemas from tomorrow – is a portrait of a commercial fishing trawler, its crew, their haul and the ocean that surrounds them.
+Leviathan – showing in (a very few) cinemas in London from tomorrow – is a portrait of a commercial fishing trawler, its crew, their haul and the ocean that surrounds them.
 Made by Harvard’s Sensory Ethnography Laboratory, Leviathan strands its audience at sea, hurls you around and then slowly drowns you – first in fish guts, then in a dark watery abyss.

 The directors, Lucien Castaing-Taylor and Véréna Paravel, were inspired by Moby-Dick; they read aloud from the novel on deck while filming.
 Their footage was captured by dozens of waterproof digital GoPro cameras positioned all over the 80-foot Athena.
 Most of them were fixed to the heads of the fishermen and the filmmakers, but Castaing-Taylor and Paravel also found more unusual perspectives: on the mast, on nets, on poles dangled overboard.
 Over a two-month period, following the crew’s gruelling work schedule, the directors recorded the ‘deep blue bottomless soul’ of the North Atlantic, the 'cold, malicious waves' that Melville sailed aboard whale ships.